Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Notations for Technical Proofs

 \section{Notations for Technical Proofs}

 In this part, we first summarize all the notations that we used in this paper in order to help readers understand.
-First, in multi-task learning (MTL), we have $K\geq2$ different tasks and each of them has the loss function $L_i(\theta)$.
-The goal of the MTL is to minimize the average loss over $K$ tasks. $g_i$ denotes the gradient of task $i$ and $g_0$ denotes the average gradient. $w=(w_1, ..., w_K)^T\in\mathbb{R}^K\;\; and\;\; \mathcal{W}$ denotes the probability simplex.
+First, in multi-objective optimization, we have $K\geq2$ different objectives and each of them has the loss function $L_i(\theta)$.
+Let $g_i$ denote the gradient of objective $i$ and $g_0$ denotes the target gradient. $w=(w_1, ..., w_K)^T\in\mathbb{R}^K\;\; and\;\; \mathcal{W}$ denotes the probability simplex.
 Other useful notations are listed as below: